gauravgola96/FastAPI-Example/README.md

 # FastAPI
-API for uploading object to S3 bucket asynchronously
+API for uploading object(.png) to S3 bucket asynchronously

 Put your AWS Credentials
 ```